DeanJayMathew/promptly/README.md

 **Promptly™** is a lightweight, cross-platform Bash script for creating **dynamic terminal banners**.
 It displays custom ASCII banners, system information, and optional rainbow colors with `lolcat`.
 Compatible with **Linux** and **macOS**.

+## License

+MIT License – free to use, modify, and share.
 ---

 ## Features